- How is myelodysplastic syndrome treated?

 Because of concern that these drugs could cause birth defects, these drugs are only available through programs run by the companies that make them.

 Drugs that suppress or weaken the immune system can help some patients with MDS.
-A drug called anti-thymocyte globulin (ATG) has helped some people, usually younger ones, with MDS.
-It must be given in the hospital because it can sometimes cause severe allergic reactions leading to low blood pressure and problems breathing.
+The drugs used most often are anti-thymocyte globulin (ATG) and cyclosporine.
+ATG must be given in the hospital because it can sometimes cause severe allergic reactions leading to low blood pressure and problems breathing.

-Another drug that works by suppressing the immune system is called cyclosporine.
+Cyclosporine is taken by mouth.
 It was first used to block immune responses in people who have had organ or bone marrow transplants, but it has helped some patients with MDS.
 Side effects of cyclosporine include loss of appetite and kidney damage.